 - In sales: the system can not build strong relationships with institutional investors.
 Salespeople now mostly maintain connections with these large clients through meetings, dinner, events.
 They are the targets that will generate more return in the long run.

 - In trading: Along with the integration of automation, 80% of trading tasks are done by machines such as the I Know First algorithm.
 This machine can do two things: create a portfolio of stocks that have high expected return and show signals of predicted movement trends.
 20% of human traders will utilize the data from algorithms to provide the strategies that the machine can not do: How to trade products?
-What are the market trends that affect the price?
+What creates the market trends?
 Is it liquid?
 How long should we hold this stock?
-Machines can not analyse the illiquid market.
+Machines can not analyze the illiquid market.
 Thus, trading in investment banks is looking for computer science background candidates who have quantitative skills.
 They can work under pressure to handle numerous deals in a short time.

 At Wall Street, there are still a large number of stockbrokers who help clients buy and sell stock everyday.
 In this global financial market, stockbrokers are the one who can understand the mobility of the market, the Central Bank policies as well as manage risks for investors.
 These experiences also help them earn a highly competitive salary.